JoelineAlves/wonderboy_tshirt/README.md

 * Allow the user to select the quantity of the product to be added to the shopping bag.

+* Allow the user to choose the size of the product before adding it to the cart.

 * A "Keep Shopping" button is available to navigate back to the product list.

 * An "Add to Bag" button is provided to add the selected quantity of the product to the shopping bag.